rui314/mold/docs/mold.md

   you can append `--push-state --as-needed -lfoo --pop-state` to the linker command line options.

-* `--relax`, `--no-relax`:
+* `--relax, --no-relax`:
   Rewrite machine instructions with more efficient ones for some relocations.
   The feature is enabled by default.

 * `--require-defined`=_symbol_:
   Like `--undefined`, except the new symbol must be defined by the end of the link.

 * `--retain-symbols-file`=_file_:
   Keep only symbols listed in _file_. _file_ is a text file containing a symbol name on each line. `mold` discards all local symbols as well as global symbol that are not in _file_.
-Note that this option removes symbols only from _.symtab_ section and does not affect _.dynsym_ section, which is used for dynamic linking.
+Note that this option removes symbols only from `.symtab` section and does not affect `.dynsym` section, which is used for dynamic linking.

 * `--rpath`=_dir_:
   Add _dir_ to runtime search paths.

-* `--section-start=`_section_=_address_:
+* `--section-start`=_section_=_address_:
-  Set _address_ to _section_. _address_ is a hexadecimal number that may start with an optional `0x`.
+  Set _address_ to section. _address_ is a hexadecimal number that may start with an optional `0x`.

-* `--shared`, `-Bshareable`:
+* `--shared`, `--Bshareable`:
   Create a share library.

 * `--spare-dynamic-tags`=_number_:
-  Reserve the given _number_ of tags in _.dynamic_ section.
+  Reserve the given _number_ of tags in `.dynamic` section.

 * `--start-lib`, `--end-lib`:
   Handle object files between `--start-lib` and `--end-lib` as if they were in an archive file.
 That means object files between them are linked only when they are needed to resolve undefined symbols.
 The options are useful if you want to link object files only when they are needed but want to avoid the overhead of running ar(3).

 * `--static`:
   Do not link against shared libraries.